liatrio/openo11y.dev/docs/contributing.md

 OpenO11y relies heavily on open source projects.
 If you find a bug or feature that you think should be implemented in one of these projects, consider contributing there as well.
-The following repositories directly relate to OpenO11y.
+The following repositories are frequently used and referenced by OpenO11y.

 - [opentelemetry-collector](https://github.com/open-telemetry/opentelemetry-collector)
 - [liatrio-otel-collector](https://github.com/liatrio/liatrio-otel-collector):